ramiro-uziel/gnome-airpods-battery-status/README.md

 # AirPods Battery Status for GNOME 45
-A GNOME Shell Extension to display the battery levels of your AirPods in the top bar.
+A GNOME Shell Extension to display the battery level of your AirPods in the top bar.

 > [!CAUTION]
 > 1. The python script is currently unstable and has not been properly tested (Sometimes it reads the wrong model, has a Bluez related system crash).
 It may crash when the system is suspended.
 A better python/bluetooth implementation is needed.